-Finally, from November 1, 2022, the State of Emergency in Peru is lifted and all Covid entry requirements as well as all other regulations and restrictions that were in place to avoid the spreading of Covid are repealed.
+Finally, on November 1, 2022, the State of Emergency in Peru was lifted and all Covid entry requirements as well as all other regulations and restrictions that were in place to avoid the spreading of Covid were repealed.

 If you want and get the system to work, you can pre-register your arrival in Peru on an app.
 You can find detailed information about the app as well as how to register in our article “Pre-Registration at Peruvian Immigration before arrival”.